 Self-confidence in engineering was measured by about 20 questions for which the students rated their self-confidence in a number of engineering-related areas, including such indicators as how confident they were that engineering was the right major for them, how confident they were in their academic abilities generally, how competent they were in skills required for their major.
 Indicators were factor analyzed.
-The analysis showed that these indicators contained four factors, thus reducing the number of indicators into four main indices that were used to reflect the main aspects of engineering self-confidence.
+The analysis showed that these indicators contained four factors, thus reducing the number of indicators into four main indices that were used to reflect the main aspects of engineering self-confidence.16 completion; that they are well-suited for their major and their chosen career.
+This is the main factor indicating engineering self-confidence (λ =20.1).

 The first factor (CONF STAY ENG) expresses how confident the student is that they belong in engineering and will stay with the major and the career.
-Indicators contributing the most to the score on this first factor were the student's agreement that: "engineering is the right major for me", that they are unlikely to drop out of the program before completion; that they are well-suited for their major and their chosen career.
-This is the main factor indicating engineering self-confidence ( $\lambda$ =20.1).
+Indicators contributing the most to the score on this first factor were the student's agreement that: "engineering is the right major for me", that they are unlikely to drop out of the program before

-&lt;sup>16 See more details about the construction of the factors in Appendix B.
+16 See more details about the construction of the factors in Appendix B.

 The second factor (CONF ENG ABIL) reflects confidence in the students' competencies or skills required in engineering.
-Indicators contributing the most to the second factor include: the student's agreement that they are mechanically inclined, technically inclined, and good at designing things ( $\lambda$ =18.1).
+Indicators contributing the most to the second factor include: the student's agreement that they are mechanically inclined, technically inclined, and good at designing things (λ =18.1).

 The third factor (CONF ACAD ABIL) addressed the student's assessment of more general academic abilities required for engineering.
-Indicators contributing the most to this factor included the student's rating of their overall academic ability and their mathematical ability compared to other students their age ( $\lambda$ =15.5).
+Indicators contributing the most to this factor included the student's rating of their overall academic ability and their mathematical ability compared to other students their age (λ =15.5).

-The fourth factor (CONF COMM SKILL) expressed the student's self-confidence in their communications abilities (e.g., writing, speaking), skills needed for presentations in many of their classes as well as for more informal interpersonal interaction, but again less specific to engineering than the first two factors ( $\lambda$ =14.0).
+The fourth factor (CONF COMM SKILL) expressed the student's self-confidence in their communications abilities (e.g., writing, speaking), skills needed for presentations in many of their classes as well as for more informal interpersonal interaction, but again less specific to engineering than the first two factors (λ =14.0).